- FINANCIAL STATEMENTS

 - Statement of Backing of Currency in Circulation

 - Notes to the Consolidated Financial Statements

 FINANCIAL STATEMENT HIGHLIGHTS

-Based on the framework for Contributions to Consolidated Fund, no contribution to the Consolidated Fund is required for this financial year as there are carried forward losses from previous financial years to offset against the net profit for the year.
-The net profit for the year will not be returned to the Singapore Government but will be added to the Authority's reserves, in accordance with the Monetary Authority of Singapore Act.
+Based on the framework for Contributions to Consolidated Fund, no contribution to the Consolidated Fund is required for this financial year as the net profit for the year was offset by carried forward losses from previous financial years.
+The net profit for the year will be added to the Authority's reserves, in accordance with the Monetary Authority of Singapore Act.